 In 12 weeks I have seen him three times.

 I’m worried that I’m settling for the same old pattern of attracting men who are unavailable.
-Last month he disappeared for two weeks, and then he travelled five hours to see me perform in an aerial show.
+Last month he disappeared for two weeks, and then he traveled five hours to see me perform in an aerial show.

 Should I give it more time before deciding whether or not I have attracted an unavailable man, or is it blindingly obvious that, on a daily basis, “winning me over” is not a huge priority of his and therefore I should move on and not waste any more of my precious time?